 Triangle – Railway Track Junction

-The triangle is a junction of a railway track, which are constructed for changing the direction of engines.
+The triangle is a junction of a railway track, which is constructed for changing the direction of engines.
 They require a large area and therefore they are constructed where there is enough land available for their construction.

 Turntables are also used to change the direction of engines, but they are very costly.
 So, if enough area is available, then the construction of triangles is more preferable than turntable installation.
 The maintenance cost of the triangle is less as compared to that of the turntable.